 This feature hides both your IP address and GPS location making it look like you are physically located in the same place as the server location.
 Therefore, no apps can track your whereabouts.
 However, this feature is only available on Android.
 To enable it, you can select the “Override GPS Location” feature under the advanced settings.

-I tested this feature by connecting to its Chicago server.
-After enabling the feature, I went to Google Maps and it showed my location near Willis Tower in Chicago when physically I was in Spain.
-However, you cannot use it on games like Pokemon Go, because then it won’t be able to load any PokeStops, and the game needs your location.
+We tested this feature by connecting to its Chicago server.
+After enabling the feature, we went to Google Maps, and it showed our location near Willis Tower in Chicago when physically our team was present in the UK at that time.
+However, you cannot use it on games like Pokemon Go because then it won’t be able to load any PokeStops, and the game needs your location.

-According to Surfshark review in New Zealand Surfshark also offers tons of cool in-app features for its users as Surfshark Review shows .
+Besides the features mentioned above, Surfshark also offers tons of cool in-app features for its users, as per our Surfshark NZ review.
 Here are some notable ones:

-With Surfshark, you can also make your VPN-enabled devices invisible to other devices that are on the same network.
-This feature offers an extra layer of privacy and is best when you are using public Wi-Fi and dont want to visible to others.
+- Device Invisibility: With Surfshark, you can also make your VPN-enabled devices invisible to other devices that are on the same network.
+This feature offers an extra layer of privacy and is best when you are using public Wi-Fi and don’t want to be visible to others in New Zealand.
 Unfortunately, this feature is only available in Surfshark apps for Windows and Android.
-To enable the feature, simply go to Settings > Advanced > and turn on the Invisible to devices feature.

-Surfshark also offers a free Trust DNS app that lets you change your DNS address for free.
+- Trust DNS: Surfshark also offers a free Trust DNS app that lets you change your DNS address for free in New Zealand.
 What’s best is that you can choose from 100+ public DNS servers and access websites that are blocked at the DNS level and even hide your online activity from your ISP.
-It is only available on Android and iOS apps.
+It is only available on Android and iOS apps in New Zealand.

-In this heading, we will be looking directly into the relationship between your privacy and Surshark, how Surshark honors it accordingly our Surfshark review in New Zealand, and what is a Warrant Canary.
+In this heading, we will be looking directly into the relationship between your privacy and Surshark, how Surshark honors it accordingly, and what is a Warrant Canary.